By: Gregg Zeff

 What Are Considered Civil Rights Violations?

-All citizens in the United States are entitled to their civil rights, which guarantee access to equal social opportunities and equal protection under the law regardless of gender, sex, race, skin color, age, disability, religion, and country of origin.
-With that, individuals have a right to due process, the right to assemble and petition, and the right to be in a protected group without discrimination.
-However, a citizen’s civil rights can be violated if another individual or organization discriminates against them because of their personal identity.
-This also includes restricting or preventing an individual’s capacity to exercise a guaranteed right, which includes the right to life, liberty, and prosperity.
+All citizens in the United States are entitled to their civil rights, which guarantee access to equal social opportunities and equal protection under the law regardless of gender, sex, race, skin color, age, disability, religion, or national origin.
+These rights include due process, the right to assemble and petition, and the right to be in a protected group without discrimination.
+However, violations occur when an individual or organization denies or restricts a citizen’s ability to exercise these guaranteed rights, which include the right to life, liberty, and prosperity.
 A civil rights violation can occur in a variety of instances, including employment, education, housing, police encounters, prisons, municipal government overreach, licenses, zoning, and more.

 What Are Examples Of Civil Rights Violations?

-There are several laws that work to protect the fundamental human rights of citizens.
+Several laws work to protect the fundamental human rights of citizens.
 However, this doesn’t mean that violations of civil rights don’t take place.
-There are several examples of what a civil rights violation might look like.
-This includes:
+Below are common examples of civil rights violations that individuals may face:

 What To Do When Your Civil Rights Are Violated?